 Lara and Roger Griffiths’ marriage ended in divorce less than a decade after the British couple won a $2.19 million jackpot.
 Roger chased his rock star dreams and spent big bucks for his band to release an album.
 Lara got a taste for the high life as the couple paid for exotic cars, an expensive house, designer clothes and accessories, and a pricey private school for their daughter.

-They dumped hundreds of thousands of dollars into opening a salon, where Lara was later forced to work as an employee just to make ends meet.
+They dumped hundreds of thousands of dollars into opening a salon, where Lara later worked as an employee to make ends meet.
 In the end, the couple was left with less than $10.

 David Lee Edwards

-Five years after Kentucky resident David Lee Edwards won a $27 million jackpot he was penniless and living in a storage shed with his wife.
-The couple squandered the fortune on the common goodies that sink so many lucky winners.
+Five years after Kentucky resident David Lee Edwards won a $27 million jackpot, he was penniless and living in a storage shed with his wife.
+The couple squandered their fortune on the typical goodies that sink so many lucky winners.
 They bought dozens of high-end cars, mansions and a plane.

 They blew through $3 million in the first three months.
 By the end of the first year, $12 million was in the wind.
 By 2006, the couple had spiraled into drug addiction, and just 12 years after the win changed the course of his life, David Lee Edwards died alone and broke in hospice care at the age of 58.